UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/07_parallel.md

 ::::
 :::::

 As we saw before, two of the `amdahl` program flags set the amount of work and the proportion of that work that is parallel in nature.
 Based on the output, we can see that the code uses a default of 30 seconds of work that is 85% parallel.
 The program ran for just over 30 seconds in total, and if we run the numbers, it is true that 15% of it was marked 'serial' and 85% was 'parallel'.

 Since we only gave the job one CPU, this job wasn't really parallel: the same processor performed the 'serial' work for 4.5 seconds, then the 'parallel' part for 25.5 seconds, and no time was saved.
 The cluster can do better, if we ask.

 ## Running the Parallel Job

 The `amdahl` program uses the Message Passing Interface (MPI) for parallelism -- this is a common tool on HPC systems.

-::::callout
+::::callout{variant="note"}
 ## What is MPI?

 The Message Passing Interface is a set of tools which allow multiple tasks